EugeneVert/image_bench/README.md

   `mv ./target/release/metric ./metric`
 - put `butteraugli_main` and `ssimulacra` somewhere in PATH
 - place the images to `./images`
-- add alpha chanel to the images for ssimulacra to work (avifdec always decodes avif to png as srgba?)
+- remove alpha chanel from the images
   ```
-  ./add_alpha.sh ./images
+  ./remove_alpha.sh ./images
   ```
 - run benchmarks
   ```